darrenwee/drug-discovery/test_final_sub/README.txt

 Dump the training data (pdbs) into 'data/training_data' Please run the script, simply_training_data.py in root folder

-Training & Validation (regression):
+Training & Validation:
-Please change the 'method' parameter in line 66 of 'pdb_parser.py' to 'CUDA' (it is faster for this section of the code) First, generate training ligand data using the file 'gen_ligand2_descriptors.py'.
+First, generate training ligand data using the file 'gen_ligand2_descriptors.py'.

 Next, generate protein-ligand pairs for regression training using 'gen_protein_ligand2_descriptors_regression.py'.

-Please change the 'method' parameter in line 66 of 'pdb_parser.py' to 'C'.
-We use a parallized implementation of our code to reduce the time required.
-Unfortunately, it does not seem to work with CUDA.
+Note that we did not include a progress bar for this script.
+Do read the comments in the script for a suggestion on how to manually monitor progress.

 Next, generate protein-ligand pairs for acc@10 testing using 'gen_protein_ligand2_descriptors_acc10.py'.
+Please read the notes in the file before running it, some strings are hardcoded and have to be uncommented.
+We use parallized code + CUDA for this part of the code.
+If your number of cores is too high, there might be OOM errors in CUDA.
+One core takes about 70mb of VRAM.
+Do pop into the code and reduce the core usage count if required, or contact us for help.

 Finally, train the model using train_final.ipynb
 We selected the 6th or so model to use as our final model.

-Testing (acc@10):
+Testing:
+First, marshal the test pdbs using the file, 'marshal_test_pdbs.py'.

-Please change the 'method' parameter in line 66 of 'pdb_parser.py' to 'CUDA' (it is faster for this section of the code) First, generate training ligand data using the file 'gen_test_ligand2_descriptors.py'.
+Next, generate training ligand data using the file 'gen_test_ligand2_descriptors.py'.

-Please change the 'method' parameter in line 66 of 'pdb_parser.py' to 'C'.
-We use a parallized implementation of our code to reduce the time required.
-Unfortunately, it does not seem to work with CUDA.
+We suggest piping stderr to some other destination.
+The marshalled pdb files lack some information. hmtd will print warnings that block our progress bar.

 Next, generate protein-ligand pairs for acc@10 testing using 'gen_protein_ligand2_descriptors_acc10.py'.
+We suggest piping stderr to some other destination.
+Please read the notes in the file before running it, some strings are hardcoded and have to be swapped.
+We use parallized code + CUDA for this part of the code.
+If your number of cores is too high, there might be OOM errors in CUDA.
+One core takes about 70mb of VRAM.
+Do pop into the code and reduce the core usage count if required, or contact us for help.

 Generating Accuracy Scores:
 Use the script, 'eval_acc10.py' to generate predictions.